k8sstormcenter/honeycluster/README.md

 # K8sStormCenter HoneyCluster

+[Note: currently a major rewrite is in progress to improve usability and decrease complexity -> feature/harbour]

 Welcome to the K8sStormCenter HoneyCluster repository.
 Here you will find everything you need to set up your own HoneyCluster, a Kubernetes cluster that is instrumented with bait and tripwires to collect data on the attacks carried out against it and the ways in which it is targeted.
 With our complimentary [ThreatIntel](https://github.com/k8sstormcenter/threatintel) repository, you can then use this data to visualize, understand and detect these attacks.